-Helping clients obtain climate-controlled environments and refrigeration systems is an HVAC technician’s main goal!
-By doing this, an HVAC technician can provide essential services for clients.
+Helping clients obtain climate-controlled environments and refrigeration systems is an Heating, ventilation and Air Conditioning technician’s main goal!
+By doing this, a technician can provide essential services for clients.
 Heating and air conditioning systems or refrigerators that control the temperature are extremely important in today’s world.
 These systems make it possible to store and transport food, medicine, and other vital perishable items4.

-Upon completion of the HVAC Technician training program, graduates will be awarded a diploma in Heating, Ventilation, and Air Conditioning.
+Upon completion of the program, graduates will be awarded a diploma in Heating, Ventilation, and Air Conditioning.
 Students who complete the training program will also be prepared to take an exam for technician certification, the Environmental Protection Agency EPA Clean Air Act, Section 608, Type I Certification Exam.

-The HVAC program at Blue Cliff College will teach you how to inspect, repair, and maintain HVACR systems.
-Students will also learn how to connect systems to fuel and water supply lines, air ducts, and other components; and how the HVAC technician installs electrical wiring and controls and test for proper operation.
+The Heating, Ventilation and Air Conditioning program at Blue Cliff College will teach you how to inspect, repair, and maintain HVACR systems.
+Students will also learn how to connect systems to fuel and water supply lines, air ducts, and other components; and how the technician installs electrical wiring and controls and test for proper operation.

-Blue Cliff College HVAC Service Technician Training also includes:
+Blue Cliff College Heating, Ventilation and Air Conditioning Technician Training also includes:

 - Residential and commercial heating and cooling fundamentals